-Choose a name for the exposed base endpoint that does not conflict with any of the built-in agent endpoints.
+Choose a name for the exposed base endpoint that does not conflict with any of the built-in agent endpoints, for example /sunwCDSSORedirectURI.

-- 2. Allow access to the Prometheus endpoint that is protected by the agent, in one of the following ways: - Configure Not-Enforced URIs to create a not-enforced URI rule for the base endpoint.
+- 2. Allow access to the monitoring endpoint that is protected by the agent, in one of the following ways: - 1.
+Configure Not-Enforced URIs to create a not-enforced URI rule for the base endpoint.